 All children have a right to feel accepted and respected.
 This is a principle set out in the United Nations Convention on the Rights of the Child.
 The Convention emphasises the importance of children developing connections to culture and community as a means of fostering a strong sense of personal identity and belonging.
+Our Service is committed to ensuring all educators and staff are aware of the UNCROC and to educate children on their rights while encouraging children to participate in decisions which affect them within our Service.

-Our Service is dedicated to protecting children from abuse and neglect and promotes a child safe environment, maintaining children's wellbeing.
+Our Service is dedicated to protecting children from abuse and neglect and promotes a child safe environment, maintaining children's safety and wellbeing by implementing the National Principles for Child Safe Organisations.

 We promote cultural safety for Aboriginal children, cultural safety for children from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children with a disability.
 We aim for children to feel safe and secure, and we believe in forming strong attachments and connections with educators, children, and families at the Service.
-Educators employed at the Service will use teaching techniques and strategies to establish positive relationships with children and their families, working in conjunction with the National Quality Standard as we build supportive relationships.